BOARD OF DIRECTORS BIOGRAPHIES

 1ST VICE PRESIDENT

-Diane Clements Boyd was appointed Executive Director of the Evansville-Vanderburgh County Human Relations Commission in January of 2004.
-Prior to her appointment, she served as a Program Manager at the Evansville Black Coalition, Inc., from 1995 to 2004.
+Diane Clements-Boyd has served as the Executive Director of the Evansville-Vanderburgh County Human Relations Commission since her appointment in January 2004.
+Before joining the Commission, she was Program Manager for the Evansville Black Coalition, Inc., where she served from 1995 to 2004.

 2ND VICE PRESIDENT